Last days in Georgia runoffs that will decide Senate control

 Perdue, who is in quarantine because he was exposed to a staff member with the coronavirus, said Sunday that he has had three negative tests.
 Perdue, who won’t join Trump at the Monday rally, said he would have joined the electoral challenge in the Senate if he had been in Washington.
 “I’m encouraging my colleagues to object.
 This is something that the American people demand right now,” he told Fox News Channel’s “Sunday Morning Futures.”

 There was no widespread fraud in the election, which a range of election officials across the country, as well as Trump’s former attorney general, William Barr, have confirmed.
 Republican governors in Arizona and Georgia, key battleground states crucial to Biden’s victory, have also vouched for the integrity of the elections in their states.
-Nearly all the legal challenges from by Trump and his allies have been dismissed by judges, including two tossed by the Supreme Court, which includes three Trump-nominated justices.
+Nearly all the legal challenges from Trump and his allies have been dismissed by judges, including two tossed by the Supreme Court, which includes three Trump-nominated justices.

-Ossoff, on CNN’s “State of the Union,” pushed back against criticism that he was unfairly attacking Loeffler, who is not his opponent, for taking pictures at campaign stops with people identified with white supremacist movements.
-Ossoff used the question as a chance to shore up his strategy of appealing to Black voters in the campaign’s closing days.

-“I believe they’re drawn to her campaign because her campaign has consisted almost entirely of racist attacks on the Black Lives Matter movement and on the Black church,” Ossoff said.